SolidLabResearch/derived-resources-component/README.md

   If necessary, the solution could be changed to remove that metadata on GET requests.
 - The filter triple could be extended to also allow the value directly in the object instead of being in a separate resource.
 - The filter could be extended to also support external URIs.
-- To make URI templates with query parameters work, query parameters are not stripped from incoming URLs.
-  For standard, non-derived, resources this can cause issues if an unexpected query parameter is part of the URL.